Why did Operation Market Garden in 1944 fail?

 Consequences of Market Garden

-The operation was not a total failure as it did lead to the liberation of large areas of southern Netherlands and the gain of several strategic bridges.
+The operation was not a total failure as it did lead to the liberation of large areas of southern Netherlands and gained hold of several strategic bridges.
 However, it failed to secure the key bridge at Arnhem, that would have allowed the Allies to cross the Rhine.
 The failure at Arnhem meant that any planned invasion of Germany had to be delayed.
 The Germans, although they had lost ground, were able to establish a strong defensive line.
 In total, the Allies had suffered some 15,000 casualties and had many thousands more taken prisoner.
 The Germans had also lost equipment and vehicles that they could ill-afford to use.
 An unintended consequence of the offensive was a serious famine in the Netherlands.
-The Dutch railways stopped during the battle, to stop German reinforcements getting to the front line.
+The Dutch railways stopped during the battle, to stop German reinforcements from getting to the front line.
 In revenge, the Germans forbade the transportation of food, by train and in the following winter there were serious food shortages throughout the Netherland’s and thousands died of starvation or malnutrition.

 Operation Market Garden was a tactical defeat for the Allies, as it failed to achieve all its objectives.
 It failed to secure the key bridge at Arnhem and this meant that they were halted at the Rhine.
 This probably delayed the eventual Allied victory in western Europe.
 The operation failed because of a failure in planning, intelligence, and a lack of understanding of the nature of the terrain.
 There was also a mistaken belief that the Germans had been all put defeated.
 Market Garden was moreover fundamentally flawed as it mistakenly believed that airborne forces could resist heavily armed troops for an extended period.
 While not exclusively to blame, many of these failures were a result of Montgomery and his over-optimistic ideas and his arrogance.
 The failure of Operation Market Garden was largely the result of the poor leadership and tactics of General Montgomery.